Uniform observable error bounds of Trotter formulae for the semiclassical Schr\"odinger equation: Preliminary

 where $C(a)$ depends on finitely many derivatives of $a$ but is independent of $h$.

-The final result we will need is a theorem of Egorov, which (in the form we will use) gives for symbols $a, b\in S$ and $t\le T$, that where $\phi_t$ is the flow generated by the classical Hamiltonian vector field $H_b=\la\dd_{\xi}b,\dd_x\ra-\la\dd_xb,\dd_{\xi}\ra$, and $\op_h(r)$ is a semiclassical Weyl quantization of $r\in S$ with $\|\op_h( r)\|\le Ct$ for some $C$.
-Here $C$ depends on $T$ and on the derivatives of $a$ and $b$, but is independent of $t$ and $h$.
-For a proof see \cite[Section 6]{LasserLubich2020} or \cite[Chapter 11]{zworski_book}.
+The final result we will need is a theorem of Egorov, which (in the form we will use) gives for symbols $a, b$ and $t\le T$, that where $\phi_t$ is the flow generated by the classical Hamiltonian vector field $H_b=\la\dd_{\xi}b,\dd_x\ra-\la\dd_xb,\dd_{\xi}\ra$. \REVV{When $a, b \in S(1)$, one has $r\in S(1)$ with $\|\op_h( r)\|\le Ct$ for some $C$ that depends on $T$ and on the derivatives of $a$ and $b$ but is independent of $t$ and $h$.
+Another important case of the Egorov theorem is when $b$ is the Hamiltonian for harmonic oscillators, that is $b = p^2 + V(x)$ with a quadratic $V$.
+In this case, $r$ becomes zero, making the Egorov theorem exact.} This theorem can also be constructed for general symbols.
+For a proof see \REVV{\cite[Chapter 4]{Martinez2002}}, \cite[Section 6]{LasserLubich2020} or \cite[Chapter 11]{zworski_book}.

-Egorov's theorem makes precise the ``classical-quantum correspondence," by showing that (for fixed time at least) quantum evolution of an observable in the Heisenberg picture follows the corresponding classical Hamiltonian evolution up to order $h$.
+Egorov's theorem makes precise the ``classical-quantum correspondence," by showing that (for a fixed time at least) the quantum evolution of an observable in the Heisenberg picture follows the corresponding classical Hamiltonian evolution up to order $h$.